Characteristic cycles and the conductor of direct image

 Since the remaining assertions 2-4 are local on $X$, we may take a closed immersion $i\colon X\to P$ to a smooth scheme $P$ over $k$ such that $f$ is the composition of $i$ with a morphism $P\to Y$ over $k$.
 Replacing $X$ and ${\cal F}$ by $P$ and $i_*{\cal F}$, we may assume that $X$ is smooth over $k$.
 Set $C=SS{\cal F}$.

 2. If $f\colon X\to Y$ is $C$-transversal, the morphism $f\colon X\to Y$ is universally locally acyclic relatively to ${\cal F}$ by the definition of singular support.
 Thus under the weaker assumption, the morphism $f'\colon X'\to Y'$ is universally locally acyclic with respect to the pull-back ${\cal F}'$.
-Since $Y'\to Y$ is quasi-finite and faithfully flat, the morphism $f\colon X\to Y$ itself is universally locally acyclic with respect to ${\cal F}$.
+Since $Y'\to Y$ is quasi-finite and faithfully flat and since the local acyclicity descends for faithfully flat morphisms, the morphism $f\colon X\to Y$ itself is universally locally acyclic with respect to ${\cal F}$.

 3. By \cite[Theorem 1.4 (ii)]{Be}, the singular support $SS{\cal F}$ equals the union of $SS{\cal G}$ for the constituants ${\cal G}$ of the perverse sheaves $^{\rm p}\!{\cal H}^q{\cal F}$ for integers $q$.
 Hence the assertion follows.